 Goga Navami is a Hindu festival observed on the ‘Navami’ (9th day) during the ‘Krishna Paksha’ (the dark fortnight of moon) of the month of ‘Bhadrapad’ in the traditional Hindu calendar.
 This festival is also popularly known as ‘Guga Naumi’ and is dedicated to worshipping Lord Guga, who is the Snake God.
 In the Gregorian calendar this observance falls between the months of August-September.
 In Hindu traditions, Gogaji, also called as ‘Jahar Veer Gogga’ is a popular folk deity who is worshipped with full devotion in the northern states of India, especially Uttar Pradesh, Rajasthan and Punjab.
 It is a widespread belief that He appeared on the Bhadrapad Krishna Paksha Navami and therefore Hindu devotees dedicated this to him.
 Goga Navami is celebrated with immense fanfare and enthusiasm in the northern regions of India, most importantly in Himachal Pradesh, Haryana and Punjab.
 In Rajasthan on Goga Navami grand fairs are held and the festivities last for three days.

-Goga Navami 2018 is on September 04 Tuesday
+Goga Navami 2018 was on September 04 Tuesday

 Rituals during Goga Navami: